meco-group/mit-impact-2024/README.md

+# Website information

+This website uses the jekyll theme [jekyll-nagymaros](https://github.com/piazzai/jekyll-nagymaros).

+The website is built by using Github actions.
+The specific action is configured [here](.github/workflows/jekyll.yml)

 # jekyll-nagymaros

 Nagymaros is a [Jekyll](https://jekyllrb.com) theme designed for conferences, workshops, meetings, and similar events.
 It has a simple and intuitive structure featuring four pages that provide key information about the event: